Density of Binary Disc Packings: The 9 Compact Packings: Computer use

 The last use we will make of the computer is to perform exhaustive search.
 This is done in a classic way in the proof of Prop.~\ref{prop:vertex_pot}, where there is a finite number of cases to check, as well as in a less conventional way in the proof of Prop.~\ref{prop:local}, where we check the local inequality~\eqref{eq:local} on an infinite set of triangles.
 For that, we shall prove that the set of triangles is compact and break it down in finitely many sets which are sufficiently small so that interval arithmetic can be used (as explained above) to prove that {\em any} triangle in such a set satisfies the wanted inequality.

-The complete code needed to verify all the results of this paper, less than $400$ commented lines, can be found in the supplementary materials (\verb+binary.sage+).
+The complete code needed to verify all the results of this paper, around $400$ lines long, can be found in the supplementary materials (\verb+binary.sage+).
 The language is python, with some use of the open-source software SageMath \cite{sage} ({\em e.g.} for interval arithmetic).
 Although quite slow, Python has the advantage of being easily readable and (currently) quite widespread.
-All the computations have been performed on our modest laptop, an Intel Core i5-7300U with $4$ cores at $2.60$GHz and $15,6$ Go RAM.
+All the computations have been performed on our modest laptop, an Intel Core i5-7300U with $4$ cores at $2.60$GHz and $16$ Go RAM.